rinne/node-unix-checksum/README.md

 duplicate the full information returned by the historical command line tools.

-Calling final() method multiple times triggers an error.
-An error is also triggered, if update() method is called after final() has already been called.
+Calling final() method multiple times, or after digest(), triggers an error.
+An error is also triggered, if update() method is called after final() or digest() has already been called.

+Instead of final(), the result can also be retrieved using digest() method.
+The first call to digest() method is identical to final() but unlike final() it can be called multiple times in order to retrieve the same checksum with multiple encodings.

 Command line interface is provided only for demonstration purposes.